Arena Cobra Ultra Swipe Goggles Review The Best Anti-Fog Goggle Ever

 This “con” isn’t specifically for this specific goggle and is more for this type of swim goggle.

-The side arms are great for reducing drag and increasing stability, but they aren’t as malleable to the circumference of the head compared to swim goggles that have straps that extend all the way to the gasket.
+The side arms are great for reducing drag and increasing stability, but they aren’t as malleable to the circumference of the head compared to swim goggles with straps that extend all the way to the gasket.

 Arena Cobra Ultra Swipe Swim Goggles - Sizing